On the maximal function associated to the spherical means on the Heisenberg group: Abstract

 \section{Abstract}

-In this paper we deal with lacunary and full versions of the spherical maximal function on the Heisenberg group.
-We first investigate the $L^p$ boundedness of the lacunary maximal function associated to the spherical means on the Heisenberg group.
-By suitable adaptation of an approach of M. Lacey in the Euclidean case, we obtain sparse bounds for these maximal functions, which lead to new unweighted and weighted estimates.
-In order to prove the result, several properties of the spherical means have to be accomplished, namely, the $L^p$ improving property of the operator and a continuity property.
-With the help of the results just proved for the lacunary spherical means, we also obtain new $L^p-L^q$ estimates for the local version of the full maximal function, that in turn is used to get sparse domination for the full maximal function.
+In this paper we deal with lacunary and full versions of the spherical maximal function on the Heisenberg group $\H^n$, for $n\ge 2$.
+By suitable adaptation of an approach developed by M. Lacey in the Euclidean case, we obtain sparse bounds for these maximal functions, which lead to new unweighted and weighted estimates.
+In particular, we deduce the $L^p$ boundedness, for $1<p<\infty$, of the lacunary maximal function associated to the spherical means on the Heisenberg group.
+In order to prove the sparse bounds, we establish $ L^p-L^q $ estimates for local (single scale) variants of the spherical means.